 Do you want to gather valuable feedback about how your customers perceive your business and the service that you provide?
 Are you seeking to maintain customer loyalty and satisfaction?
 If so, Customer Experience (CX) surveys will help you to achieve your goals.
 To help you prepare, this article offers you guidance and insights into what steps you should take when designing and distributing your own customer experience surveys.

-“Working with Customer Experience is crucial for any successful company,” says Johan Montano, CX Program Manager and Senior Insight Consultant here at Netigate.
+“Working with Customer Experience is crucial for any successful company,” says Johan Montano.
+John is the CX Program Manager and Senior Insight Consultant here at Netigate.
 “Delivering a strong customer experience can ultimately improve the bottom line through increased customer retention, increased sales, more referrals and reduced costs.
 To achieve this, listening to customers is key.
 CX surveys are an important channel for your customers to be heard in a structured way.
 But listening is not enough.
 Progress is achieved by turning survey data into strategic insights.
 Which can be transformed into actions that, ultimately, lead to an improved customer relationship.”

 Communication is key

 Before you conduct any surveys, you should recognise the importance of clear communication.
 Throughout the entire process, you need to make sure that your intentions are clear both internally and externally.

 Internally, bringing your colleagues on board is of utmost importance.
 You should collaborate closely with those who have direct contact with the relevant customers.
 They will have a good understanding of these individuals and can positively influence your planning.
-You should also create policies explaining the purpose of the survey, how the results should be used, and how external communications surrounding the outcome should be handled.
+You should also create policies explaining the purpose of the survey, how the results should be used.
+Coupled with how external communications surrounding the outcome should be handled.

 When it comes to external communications with customers, it should be immediately clear to them what the purpose of the survey is and how the results are going to be used.
 Once the survey has been conducted, it is equally important that you communicate how you have acted on their feedback.
 After all, you are giving customers a voice when you conduct CX surveys and it’s important that you actually listen to them.